 If you find something that honestly improves your quality of life (and you can afford to pay cash!), I say go for it!
 I didn’t own a smartphone until about a year ago when I decided it would help me as a blogger to own one.
-I didn’t get a top of the line phone, but it does give me access to apps.
+Even then, I didn’t see any reason to invest in a top of the line model (that will be outdated in a few months anyway).

-The TruthMostly, we overestimate the joy you'll get out of buying things you don't need.
+The Difference Between Need and Want Is Your WealthMostly, we overestimate the joy we get out of buying things you don't need.
 Click To Tweet

 Mostly, we overestimate the joy we’ll get out of buying things.
 If you routinely buy things you don’t really need, the thrill will fade and you’ll have to buy more and more to get the same excitement.